for i have known the world

 i have known youth at sea, my brave companions huddled beside me in the hold, dreaming of the world to come. i do not know what became of them.

-i have lived in the fragrance of warm cotton above the mighty rumbling of dryers, outlasted a legion of bare bulbs that set like suns, ranged about me by garments piled as mountains. i have made my bed with the runaway socks and the ragged cloth and the burned-out nightlight. i have been born into the resolutions of January, abandoned in March dust, and born again.
+i have lived in the fragrance of warm cotton above the mighty rumbling of dryers, outlasted a legion of bare bulbs that set like suns, ranged by garments piled as mountains. i have made my bed with the runaway socks and the ragged cloth and the burned-out nightlight. i have been born into the resolutions of January, abandoned in March dust, and born again.

 i have known sorrow in the darkness of a basement broom closet, longing to press my dimpled flesh into supple thigh, to know the dew of surrendered spine.